 Slide Show: The World's 10 Largest Renewable Energy Projects (more info) From wind and wave to sun and trash, a look at how existing power plants are providing electricity generated from renewable sources on a massive scale.

-BP Energy Charting Tool (more info) This charting tool, supplied by BP, charts world energy consumption by type for years 1965-2008.
+BP Energy Charting Tool (more info) This charting tool, supplied by BP, charts world energy consumption (by type of energy) over time.
 Users can also choose to chart other energy usage data (e.g. usage by location or production data) from these years.

 History of Energy in the United States: 1635-2000 (more info) This website, from the US Department of Energy, provides a history of energy use in the US from 1635-2000.
 It includes several figures showing how energy sources and consumption have changed through time.